trimstray/nginx-admins-handbook/README.md

 Determining the appropriate version of the HTTP protocol is very important because it allows you to set specific HTTP method or required headers (e.g. `cache-control` and HTTP/1.1).

-There is nice explanation about [How does a HTTP 1.1 server respond to a HTTP 1.0 request?](https://stackoverflow.com/questions/35850518/how-does-a-http-1-1-server-respond-to-a-http-1-0-request).
+There is a nice explanation about [How does a HTTP 1.1 server respond to a HTTP 1.0 request?](https://stackoverflow.com/questions/35850518/how-does-a-http-1-1-server-respond-to-a-http-1-0-request).

 ##### Request header fields